 Early December: Danville casino election results certified by the Secretary of State

-Second half of 2023: Caesars Virginia opens to the public
+Second half of 2024: The full Caesars Danville Casino facility opens to the public

 The positive implications for the City of Danville are significant.